NtajiBenbor/Space-Shooters/README.md

-# Havard Cs50- Space shooter Game
+# Havard Cs50: Space shooter Game

-This is a solution to theHavard CS50 Course Problem set 0 Using scratch.
+This is a solution to the Havard CS50 Course Problem set 0 Using scratch.

 ## Table of contents